David Leighton

 David Keller Leighton, Sr. (January 22, 1922 - August 7, 2013) was the American bishop of the Episcopal Diocese of Maryland 1972–1985.

 Early life and education

-Leighton was born in Pittsburgh, Pennsylvania on January 22, 1922, the son of Frank Kingsley Leighton and Irene Adele Keller.
+Leighton was born in Pittsburgh, Pennsylvania on June 22, 1922, the son of Frank Kingsley Leighton (1876-1950) and Irene Adele Keller (1888-1976).
 He served in the United States Army Air Forces during World War II.
-On January 18, 1945, he married Carolyn Ruth Smith and together had three children.
+On January 18, 1945, he married Carolyn Ruth Smith (1921-2014) and together they had three children.
 In 1947, Leighton graduated from Northwestern University and worked for General Motors.
-He then went to Virginia Theological Seminary and was ordained a priest in 1955.
-In 1969 he was awarded a Doctor of Divinity from Virginia Theological Seminary.
+He then went to the Virginia Theological Seminary and was ordained a priest in 1955.
+In 1969 he was awarded an honorary Doctor of Divinity degree from Virginia Theological Seminary.

 Ordained ministry

 After ordination in 1955, he became curate of Calvary Church in Pittsburgh, Pennsylvania and in 1956 he became rector of St Andrew's Church in Pittsburgh, Pennsylvania.
 Between 1959 and 1963, he served as rector of the Church of the Holy Nativity in Forest Park, Baltimore.
 He subsequently was a teacher of sacred studies at the St. Paul's School (Brooklandville, Maryland).
 Later, he became Archdeacon of Maryland, a post he retained till 1968.